jonnyhoeven/workshop/README.md

 considered atomic.

 A Pod can be considered a separate subnetwork, containers within a pod are effectively behind NAT (Network Address Translation).
-Inside this Pod containers can rely on local DNS services to find hostnames in their own or different namespaces.
+Inside this `Pod` containers can rely on local DNS services to find hostnames in their own or different namespaces.

-Since networking and state is separate and also atomic this means you can run multiple replica's of the same Pod and increase availability.
+Since networking and state is separate and atomic this means you can run multiple replica's of the same Pod and increase availability.
 Without the need to worry about state or networking from a container perspective.

 ### Pods expose their ports to Services

 Services provide a method to expose applications running on a set of Pod replica's as a network service.
 Services are mostly abstraction/glue for Pods and Ingress.
-They provide a stable endpoint for Pods and Ingress to connect to.
+They provide a stable endpoint for Pods and Ingress to interconnect.

-### Ingress connects Services to the outside world
+### Ingress connect Services to the outside world

 Ingress is a collection of rules that allows inbound connections to reach the cluster Services.
-It's used to allow external ingress to different services via ports, load balancers, Virtual Hostnames or SSL termination using
-Common authority or Cert Manager using Let's Encrypt API.
+It's used to allow external ingress to different services via ports, load balancers, Virtual Hostnames or SSL termination using Common authority or [Cert Manager](https://cert-manager.io/) [Let's Encrypt API](https://letsencrypt.org/docs/).

 ### Namespaces